Lake Itasca: History

 Henry Schoolcraft identified Lake Itasca as the river's primary source in 1832.
 He had been part of a previous expedition in 1820 led by General Lewis Cass that had named nearby Cass Lake (which is downstream from Itasca) as the source of the river.
 There exists a dissenting claim that fur trader William Morrison was the first person to discover the lake and identified it as the source of the Mississippi in 1804.

 Jacob V. Brower, a land surveyor and president of the Minnesota Historical Society, after spending five months exploring the lakes, claimed that the lakes and streams further south of Lake Itasca were not the true source of the Mississippi because they were "too small".
 Modern explorers and geographers, however, have used the tiniest trickles of water to determine the source of the Amazon, Nile, and other rivers.
-Brower was to campaign aggressively to save the lake from logging.
+Brower campaigned aggressively to save the lake from logging.
 On April 21, 1891, the Minnesota Legislature officially made it a state park by a margin of one vote.
 Brower is now called the "Father of Lake Itasca," and the visitor center is named in his honor.